-Our combined student enrollment in credit and non-credit programs continues to expand, with over 25,000 new enrollments per year and over 200,000 students taking courses since our inception.
-CUGN courses have been used by more than 400 seminaries and Christian institutions/schools around the globe including most of the schools associated with the Evangelical Seminary Deans' Council.
+Our combined student enrollment in credit and non-credit programs continues to expand with more than 250,000 students taking courses since our inception.
+CUGN courses have been used by seminaries and Christian institutions around the globe, including most of the schools associated with the Evangelical Seminary Deans' Council.